 Summary: The lease for office space at 155 Bovet Road expires October 31, 2011.
 A variety of options have been investigated.
 An opportunity exists to secure a larger office space in our same building at no net cost increase.

-The proposed FY 2011-12 Operating Budget includes sufficient funds to cover the estimated \$90,000 annual lease cost as well as minor expenditures associated with moving from one floor to another.
-The amount included in the February preliminary budget was sufficient to cover the anticipated costs and it has not been necessary to revise the budget upward.
+The proposed FY 2011-12 budget includes sufficient funds to cover the estimated \$90,000 annual lease cost as well as minor expenditures associated with moving from one floor to another.